 In Georgia, you must have liability insurance that meets the minimum limits required by law to drive on the state’s public roads and highways.
 However, some motorists still operate on our roads without car insurance.
 Others choose to get the minimum policies permitted by law, which often proves woefully insufficient after a serious accident.

 Recovering compensation can be difficult if you were hurt in an accident involving an uninsured or underinsured motorist.
-An Ellenwood uninsured motorist accident lawyer from John Foy & Associates can help you navigate the uninsured driver claims process or file a lawsuit against the uninsured motorist on your behalf.
+An Ellenwood car accident lawyer from John Foy & Associates can help you navigate the uninsured driver claims process or file a lawsuit against the uninsured motorist on your behalf.
 Call us today for a free consultation.

 Consequences of an Accident with an Uninsured Driver